Rules for wild camping in the Lake District

 As a footnote the following morning I wandered over to Innominate Tarn to watch dawn and found three or four tents there.
 Haystacks is a great location (see below) and understandably popular but Fleetwith Pike was much the better option on that night.

-The views for both sunset and sunrise are superb from this vantage point.
+The views for both sunset and sunrise are superb from this vantage point: no great surprise as its one of the highest peaks in The Lakes.

 What to say of Haystacks?
 Suffice it to say that it is the place I have wild camped more than any other.
-Need I say more?
+However there’s probably a lot of people can say that too as it is very popular!

 The High Street ridge